-Ortho-K lenses provide safe, effective myopia control and great daytime vision.
-The most important factors in assuring safe wearing are:
+Ortho-K lenses provide safe, effective myopia control and clear daytime vision.
+The most important factor in ensuring safe wear is following the recommended lens care routine.

-As a Contact Lens wearer, your role in ensuring you have a trouble free experience is ultimately most important.
-There are three key points:
+As a contact lens wearer, your role in ensuring a trouble-free experience is extremely important.
+There are three key areas:

 1. Cleaning